Federal Enforcement Data

 Proposed Compliance Order

 | Construction - Gas Pipelines

 |420067005||09/19/06||02/13/08|| Proposed Civil Penalty

 |420067006M||09/19/06||05/16/07||Notice of Amendment|| Integrity Management - Hazardous Liquid Pipelines

 - Operator IDs become inactive when PHMSA, together with the operator, determine that a particular operator identifier is no longer in use.
 This typically happens when operators dissolve via mergers and acquisitions or when their assets under a specific Operator ID were sold and/or abandoned or when operators with multiple Operator IDs discontinue use of an identifier.

-- PHMSA Safety Monitoring and Reporting Tool (SMART) for the Pipeline Safety Enforcement Tracking System as of April 30, 2020.
+- PHMSA Safety Monitoring and Reporting Tool (SMART)and the Work Management System as of May 2, 2023.

 For comments and questions on the information presented on this site, please send us feedback.